 Fan Speed: 20%

 Prusament PC Blend can be printed on both smooth and textured print sheets.
 However, it’s required to spread a separating agent on the sheet before you start printing, otherwise the adhesion of the print may be too strong.
 The easiest way to prepare your print sheet is to apply a thin layer of paper glue onto the sheet.
-This is why we bundle a paper glue stick (KORES) to every PC Blend spool for free.
 Failing to add a separating layer may lead to the damage to your print sheet!
 While our documentation states that it’s not necessary to apply glue onto the powder-coated textured print sheet, the PC Blend is an exception.
 Do not use the glue when printing with other materials (PLA, PETG, ASA, Flex and others)!